wolandark/wim/README.md

 - nodejs and npm
 - xsel
 - FZF
+- Figlet, for the start menu ascii art
 <h1> Some of the features</h1>

 - Fixed shared clipboard with desktop and other other apps<br>